mars0i/majure/doc/tips.md

 with the contents of a `sim.util.Bag`.

-Clojure allows you to create Java arrays of primitives using functions such as `long-array`.
-You can set values in arrays of primitives efficiently using functions such as `aset-long`.
+Clojure allows you to create Java arrays of primitives using functions such as `double-array`.
+You can set values in arrays of primitives efficiently using functions such as `aset-double`.
 You can access the values efficiently using `aset` with type hints.

 Many Clojure functions generate lazy sequences.
 One has to be very